mdash/youtube-popular-videos/readme.md

 ## Acknowledgements

-A big thanks to the Udacity team for setting up the motivation to do this by including "writing a blog post" as a project in the Data Science Nanodegree program.
-I found the youtube dataset an interesting one to explore after browsing through Kaggle datasets.
-Thank you Kaggle for hosting and user "datasnaek" for providing such an interesting dataset which motivated the analysis.
+- A big thanks to the Udacity team for setting up the motivation to do this by including "writing a blog post" as a project in the Data Science Nanodegree program.
+- I found the youtube dataset an interesting one to explore after browsing through Kaggle datasets.
+Thank you Kaggle for hosting and user ```datasnaek``` for providing such an interesting dataset which motivated the analysis.
+- A shoutout to stackoverflow users [joe-kington](https://stackoverflow.com/users/325565/joe-kington) and [jsgounot](https://stackoverflow.com/users/5016055/jsgounot) for their answers which were used in the code (also referenced in docstring of the code)